seandstewart/bardly/pending/romances/the-tempest/11-player.md

 I had forgot that foul conspiracy
 Of the beast Caliban and his confederates
 Against my life: the minute of their plot
-Is almost come. …
+Is almost come. ...

 *\[To the Spirits]*
-… Well done! avoid; no more!
+...
+Well done! avoid; no more!

 **FERDINAND**
 This is strange: your father's in some passion
-That works him strongly. …
+That works him strongly. ...

 **MIRANDA**
-… Never till this day
+...
+Never till this day
-Saw I him touch'd with anger so distemper’d.
+Saw I him touch'd with anger so distemper'd.

 **PROSPERO**
 You do look, my son, in a moved sort,